jwrr/lued/README.md

 tab - don't look for match if over space - done
 Don't highlight text in comments

-<Enter> when text is selected finds the next occurrence of text (instead of deleting text and creating new line).
-alt-dc = ctrl+d, ctrl+c. similar to alt-df = ctrl+d,ctrl+f
 vi style open file to previous row+col. (not session based)